alfem/telegram-download-daemon/README.md

 daemon is for you.

 Telegram bots are limited to 20Mb file size downloads.
-So I wrote this agent or daemon to allow bigger downloads.
+So I wrote this agent or daemon to allow bigger downloads (limited to 1.5GB by Telegram APIs).

 # Installation

 You need Python3 (tested in 3.5).

 Install Telethon module (using pip or your OS package system):

 	pip install --user telethon

 Install cryptg to use a C library to speed up downloads (optional)

 	pip install --user cryptg

 Obtain your own api id: https://core.telegram.org/api/obtaining_api_id